dxxmsdxy/onchain-canon/README.md

 ## Re-inscribing OC data on existing inscriptions
 Existing standard inscriptions, such as images or code, can be re-inscribed with OC data that references that inscription's ID in the `content` field.

-For example, owning an art inscription re-inscribed with OC data by the rights-holder could confer additional rights to its holder by including a particular license.
+For example, owning an art inscription re-inscribed with OC data by the rights-holder could confer additional rights to the inscription holder by including a particular license.

 </br>